Bua (tribe): Name

 Bua appears in historical record as both a given name and as a surname.
-It is often accompanied by the surname Spata.
+It is often accompanied by the surname Shpata.
 John VI Kantakouzenos's History written in second half of the 14th century is the first primary source about the Bua tribe.
-Kantakouzenos writes that the "Albanian tribes of Mazaraki, Bua, Malakasi were named so after the names of their leaders."
+Kantakouzenos writes that the "Albanian tribes of Mazaraki, Bua, Malakasioi were named so after the names of their leaders."
 Albanian clans traditionally bore the name of their first leader or progenitor, but after intermarriage between different leading families, the identification of the clans became intricate, as in the case of Muriki Bua Spata, who was perhaps the offspring of both Bua and Spata clans.

-According to the Greek historian Constantine Sathas, the surname Bua derived from the name of the river Boiana / Buna in Albania and Montenegro, while poet Giuseppe Schirò suggested that the original form of the name was Buchia, from which stem the two forms Bugia and Bokoi.
-According to Schiró, from the latter derived the form Koboi attested in the Chronicle of the Tocco, and from the indefinite form Kobua, through apheresis of the initial syllable, ultimately derived Bua.
+According to the Greek historian Constantine Sathas, the surname Bua derived from the name of the river Buna in Albania and Montenegro, while poet Giuseppe Schirò suggested that the original form of the name was Buchia, from which stem the two forms Bugia and Bokoi.
+According to Schirò, from the latter derived the form Koboi attested in the Chronicle of the Tocco, and from the indefinite form Kobua, through apheresis of the initial syllable, ultimately derived Bua.
 Another possible derivation is from Albanian bua ('buffalo').